-- 1. OHRP research records must be retained for at least 3 years after the completion of the research - 2.
-HIPAA Research authorizations, or documentation of waivers or alterations of authorization, must be held for a minimum of 6 years after the authorization or waiver/alterations was last obtained or in effect, whichever is later - 3.
-FDA Drugs (& biologics classified as drugs) For a period of 2 years following the date a marketing application is approved for the drug for the indication for which it is being investigated; or, if no application is to be filed or if the application is not approved for such indication, until 2 years after the investigation is discontinued and FDA is notified - 4.
-FDA Devices (& biologics classified as devices) For a period of 2 years after the latter of the following two dates: The date on which the investigation is terminated or completed, or the date that the records are no longer required for purposes of supporting a premarket approval application or a notice of completion of a product development protocol.
+- 1. OHRP Research records must be retained for at least three (3) years after the completion of the research. - 2.
+HIPAA Research authorizations, or documentation of waivers or alterations of authorization, must be held for a minimum of six (6) years after the authorization or waiver/alterations was last obtained or in effect, whichever is later. - 3.
+FDA Drugs (& biologics classified as drugs) These must be held for a period of two (2) years following the date a marketing application is approved for the drug for the indication for which it is being investigated; or, if no application is to be filed or if the application is not approved for such indication, until 2 years after the investigation is discontinued and FDA is notified. - 4.
+FDA Devices (& biologics classified as devices) These must be held for a period of two (2) years after the latter of the following two dates: The date on which the investigation is terminated or completed, or the date that the records are no longer required for purposes of supporting premarket approval application or a notice of completion of a product development protocol.

-19.2 Investigator Concerns
+20.2 Investigator Concerns

-Investigators who have concerns regarding the conduct of research at WTAMU, WTAMU'S HRPP or IRB, or the external IRBs WTAMU relies upon should convey them to the AREHS Director, the IRB Chair, or the IO .
+Investigators who have concerns regarding the conduct of research at WTAMU, WTAMU'S HRPP or IRB, or the external IRBs WTAMU relies upon should convey them to the AREHS Director, the IRB Chair, or the IO.
 The recipient of the concern will consider the issue, and when deemed necessary, seek additional information and convene the parties involved to form a response for the investigator or make necessary procedural or policy modifications, as warranted.
 In addition, the IRB Chair and AREHS Director are available to address investigators' questions, concerns, and suggestions.